alu111222333/JSONtemplate/README.md

 init(); //Run it immediately after loading page HTML content
 ```

-Also you can put few templates into one file separated by special keyword  **NextTemplateName:**
+You can put few templates into one file separated by special keyword  **NextTemplateName:**

 Example **few_templates.html**
 ```html